Skin changes in cancer: Why does it happen?

-Cancer treatments cannot distinguish healthy cells from cancer cells, so they can target both, causing skin problems due to the inability to distinguish between them.
-In addition to attacking fast-growing cells, such as cancer cells, the drugs also attack hair follicles and skin cells, which are also rapidly growing.
+Due to the inability to distinguish between healthy cells and cancer cells, cancer treatments can target both, causing skin problems.
+In addition to attacking fast-growing cells, such as cancer cells, the drugs also attack hair follicles and skin cells, which are also fast-growing cells.

 If you have experienced any skin changes you may have noticed that your usual skincare products are not working or may be making things worse.
 This is because some ingredients can cause side effects to sensitive skin, especially with products with hundreds of ingredients, which may not be natural.